CTP Claims NSW: 8 Medical Mistakes That Risk Your Recovery

 5. Skipping Allied Health Appointments

-The Fix: Treat your rehab plan like a prescription.
-Attendance proves you are actively trying to recover.
+- The Fix: Treat your rehab plan like a prescription to protect your CTP claim process.

-The Fix: Never settle until your doctor confirms your injuries have stabilized.
-If you settle too early and your condition worsens, you may be left paying for surgery out of your own pocket.
+- The Fix: Never settle until your doctor confirms your injuries have stabilized.

 7. Using a GP Who Doesn’t Understand SIRA Guidelines